ProximaDS/python-web-file-scraper/README.md

 ### Windows

-Windows users can download wget from the GNU Win32 project page (http://gnuwin32.sourceforge.net/packages/wget.htm) or install it via a package manager like Chocolatey.
+Windows users can download wget from the GNU (https://eternallybored.org/misc/wget/) or install it via a package manager like Chocolatey.

 To install wget using Chocolatey, first, install Chocolatey by following the instructions at https://chocolatey.org/install.
 Once Chocolatey is installed, you can install wget by opening a command prompt (cmd.exe) as an administrator and typing: